 - If the loan was disbursed on or after June 5, 2020, the number of weeks is 24 (168 days) not to extend beyond December 31, 2020.

-Documentation must be provided on the amounts actually spent during the Covered Period.
+Documentation must be available and kept for three years on the amounts actually spent during the Covered Period.
 For #2 through #4 documentation that the obligations existed before February 15, 2020, must also be provided, to the extent that any of those expenses were claimed for forgiveness.
 For example, if all forgiveness amounts are claimed for payroll expenses, no documentation is required with respect of #2 through #4.
 (Note that there are limitation on how much "payroll" can be expensed for self-employed borrowers.)